Dreamscape (1984 film)

-Dreamscape is a 1984 American science fiction horror adventure film directed by Joseph Ruben from a story by David Loughery, with Chuck Russell, Loughery, and Ruben co-writing.
+Dreamscape is a 1984 American science fiction action-adventure horror film directed by Joseph Ruben from a story by David Loughery, with Chuck Russell, Loughery, and Ruben co-writing.
 It stars Dennis Quaid, Kate Capshaw, Max von Sydow, Christopher Plummer and David Patrick Kelly.

 Plot

-Alex Gardner is a psychic who has been using his talents solely for personal gain, which mainly consists of gambling and womanizing.
-When he was 19 years old, Alex had been the prime subject of a scientific research project documenting his psychic ability but, in the midst of the study, he disappeared.
+Alex Gardner is a psychic who has been using his talents for personal gain, which mainly consists of gambling and womanizing.
+When he was 19, he had been the subject of a scientific research project documenting his psychic ability but, in the midst of the study, he disappeared.

 After running afoul of a local gangster and extortionist named Snead, Alex evades two of Snead's thugs by allowing himself to be taken by two men: Finch and Babcock, who identify themselves as representing an academic institution.
 At the institution, Alex is reunited with his former mentor, Dr. Paul Novotny, who is now involved in government-funded psychic research.
 Novotny, aided by fellow scientist Dr. Jane DeVries, has developed a technique that allows psychics to voluntarily link with the minds of others by projecting themselves into the subconscious during REM sleep.
-Novotny equates the original idea for the dreamscape project to the practice of the Senoi natives of Malaysia, who believe the dream world is just as real as reality.
-The project was intended for clinical use to diagnose and treat sleep disorders, particularly nightmares; but it has been hijacked by Bob Blair, a powerful government agent.
+He equates the original idea for the dreamscape project to the practice of the Senoi natives of Malaysia, who believe the dream world is as real as reality.
+The project was intended for clinical use to diagnose and treat sleep disorders, particularly nightmares, but it has been hijacked by Bob Blair, a government agent.
 Novotny convinces Alex to join the program in order to investigate Blair's intentions.
 Alex gains experience with the technique by helping a man who is worried about his wife's infidelity and by treating a young boy named Buddy, who is plagued with nightmares so terrible that a previous psychic lost his sanity trying to help him.
-Buddy's nightmare involves a large sinister "snake-man".
+Buddy's nightmare involves a sinister "snake-man".

 Alex and Jane's growing infatuation culminates with Alex sneaking into Jane's dream to have sex with her, though she protests when she wakes up.
 He does this without technological aid, which no one else has been able to achieve.
 With the help of novelist Charlie Prince, who has been covertly investigating the project for a new book, Alex learns that Blair intends to use the dream-linking technique for assassination, as people who die in their dreams also die in the real world.